dijasila/GPAW/doc/summerschools/summerschool22/workflows/workflows.rst

 is an advantage.

-This exercise consist of three parts.
+This exercise consists of three parts.
 Specifically, we will:

  * Define simple tasks and run them as a workflow to obtain a band structure